ssaucedo/create-react/README.md

 ### Why:

- - Your service computations are expensive or just takes too long.
+ - Your service computations are expensive or just take too long.
  - You may have a limited access to BE services or limited resources.
  - Perhaps you have a good reason to don't give front end developers access to services.
  - You really want to avoid mocking you services responses manually as the BE team is continually realising.